bazineta/js8call/README.md

 - Updated the sqlite and qcustomplot libraries.
 - Updated the Hamlib library to the current 4.6 snapshot, which provides support for many radios not previously supported, e.g., the 705.
-- Updated the Fortran code generation to use 2018 semantics when dealing with large arrays that exceed available stack space, i.e., use allocation, rather than a hidden static block, as this tends to be less surprising behavior in modern usage.
+- Updated the Fortran code generation to use 2018 semantics, i.e., `-frecursive`, when dealing with large arrays that exceed available stack space, i.e., use allocation, rather than a hidden static block, as this tends to be less surprising behavior in modern usage on systems where we have memory to burn.

 While Qt6 by default will display using a platform-specific style, I've not yet done much work to deal with changes required there (e.g., platform-specific stylesheet changes, where custom styles